Jaani Dushman: Plot

-Shera wishes to marry Reshma and asks his father to approach Reshma's father, the blind Vaidji, with the proposal.
-Reshma rejects the proposal.
+Shera wishes to marry Reshma and asks his father to approach Reshma's father, the blind Vaidji, with the proposal which Reshma rejects.
 Shera eventually finds out that Vaidji is not actually blind and is also a thief.
-Shera tries to blackmail him using this information to compel Reshma to marry him, but Vaidji comes clean in front of everyone instead so that Shera has no leverage against him or his daughter.
+Shera tries to blackmail him using this information to compel Reshma to marry him, but Vaidji comes clean in front of everyone instead so that Shera has no leverage against him or Reshma.
 He also asks Lakhan to marry Reshma and both readily agree.
 Meanwhile, Thakur Saab's daughter Shanti's marriage is fixed and she agrees to it as she realizes Lakhan loves Reshma and not her.
 Lakhan accompanies her palanquin to safeguard her.
 She reaches her destination safely, but this is actually due to her not wearing the traditional red bridal saree because of her father's phobia.

-Eventually, everyone's suspicion turns towards Thakur saab as his own daughter was spared whereas every other newly wedded bride have gone missing.
+Eventually, everyone's suspicion turns towards Thakur Saab as his own daughter Shanti was spared whereas every other newly wedded bride went missing.
 Additionally, he was one of the only people, other than Lakhan, who knew of the plan to safeguard Shanti.
-Thakur saab tries to commit suicide, but his wife reveals that their son, Shera also knew of the changed plans.
-Thakur saab assures everyone that no matter who is guilty he would ensure their punishment, even if it is his own son.
+Thakur Saab tries to commit suicide, but his wife reveals that their son, Shera also knew of the changed plans.
+Thakur Saab assures everyone that no matter who is guilty he would ensure their punishment, even if it is his own son Shera.
 Shera tries to escape after kidnapping Reshma, but he is stopped by Lakhan and when he is about to die after a fire nearly engulfs him, Champa jumps in to save him.
 Eventually, Shera understands his folly and accepts Champa's devotion to him.

 Lakhan and Reshma get married.
 Reshma's palanquin reaches the temple and she is abducted by a monstrous looking man.
 Lakhan chases them into a cave.
 He spots Shera in there too, but realizes Shera also gave chase to the same monster.
 They both see the local vagrant is also there and they capture him.
 However, it turns out that the mentally unstable vagrant is actually a policeman in disguise who was working on the case of the missing brides.
 They fight with the monstrous looking man and Lakhan stabs him on the chest.
-It turns out that it was indeed Thakur saab who was the monster all along, but since he is actually a good man his own spirit tries to hold off the evil spirit of Jwala Prasad from possessing someone else before the latter agrees to let go of his vengeful ways.
-Finally, Thakur saab dies after ensuring the evil spirit is gone forever.
+It turns out that it was indeed Thakur Saab who was the monster all along, but since he is actually a good man his own spirit tries to hold off the evil spirit of Jwala Prasad from possessing someone else before the latter agrees to let go of his vengeful ways.
+Finally, Thakur Saab dies after ensuring the evil spirit is gone forever.